 Baby changing facilities

 Wheelchair-accessible baby changing facilities are available on the Lower Ground floor, in the Basement, on the Ground floor by the Exploring Space gallery and on the Second floor by the Mathematics and Computing galleries.

 Induction loops and infrared systems

 Induction loops are fitted at the Ticket Desk in the Energy Hall on the Ground floor, at the IMAX 3D Theatre entrance in the Wellcome Wing, in the Theatre, and at the Information Desk and in the show space in Launchpad.
-The IMAX 3D Cinema is equipped with an infrared system.
+The IMAX 3D Theatre is equipped with an infrared system.
 Headsets are available on request.

 Braille information books are available for use in Launchpad and can be requested at the Launchpad Information Desk.
 Braille labels have been installed in the Who Am I? gallery, to accompany the touch objects.

 Large print gallery books